Top 10 best hot hatchbacks 2021

 We’ve listed our favourite hot hatchbacks currently on sale, ranging from small superminis to upmarket hatchbacks with a choice of three or five doors.
 There are even estate versions of some of these, meaning there really is something for everyone.
 Read on for our top 10 hot hatchbacks.

-The latest Ford Fiesta ST is more refined and better equipped than ever, but it’s still fantastic fun to drive.
-In fact, the switch to a three-cylinder 1.5-litre turbocharged petrol engine has given the ST a new characterful soundtrack that has a hint of Porsche 911 about it.
+The latest Ford Fiesta ST is more refined and better-equipped than ever, but it’s still fantastic fun to drive.
+In fact, the switch to a three-cylinder 1.5-litre turbocharged petrol EcoBoost engine has given the ST a new characterful soundtrack that has a hint of Porsche 911 about it.

 The latest Honda Civic Type R is one of the most dramatically styled hot hatchbacks on sale, covered in wings, spoilers, vortex generators and vents that help it look more like a racing car than a family hatchback.
 It has performance to back up its shouty exterior, though: a sophisticated turbocharged 2.0-litre engine produces 316bhp and fires the car to 62mph from a standstill in 5.8 seconds.

-The Type R has a satisfying manual gearbox and suspension that can be as comfortable or aggressive as you like and a great turn of speed, yet it still manages to be every bit as practical as the standard model in everyday use (provided you can stomach the lower fuel economy).
+The Type R has a satisfying manual gearbox and suspension that can be as comfortable or aggressive as you like and a great turn of speed, yet it still manages to be every bit as practical as the standard model in everyday use (provided you can stomach the lower fuel economy), featuring the same 420-litre boot, for example, which can increase to 1,580 litres with the rear seats folded down.

 The diesel model is the one to go for, partly because you can upgrade to four-wheel drive if you wish.
 Although the diesel vRS’ 0-62mph time of 7.4 seconds sounds somewhat lacklustre, the way the engine delivers its power means it’s unquestionably rapid.
+Opt for four-wheel drive for an additional £1,400 and this will be reduced to 6.8 seconds.
 The 2.0-litre turbocharged petrol engine and the new plug-in hybrid option both come with 242bhp and while both are faster on paper than the diesel, they’re either more expensive to run or buy.